 The most popular method for registration seems to be the Branch Office.
 For those looking to conduct business as a foreign entity, you will find the Branch Office to be the easiest registration option.
 There are still a number of hoops to jump through, but the process is not too difficult.
 You will need documents from the foreign “mother company” translated into Arabic and validated at the Libyan embassy.
 For more information on this process, please contact us.

-For investors wishing to establish a mixed company which is only foreign owned in part, the Mushtaraka Company is a good option.
-The foreign company is allowed to own up to 65% of the business and the minimum investment required is 1 Million Libyan Dinar.
+For investors wishing to establish a joint venture company which is only foreign owned in part, the Mushtaraka Company is a good option.
+The foreign company is allowed to own up to 49% of the business and the minimum investment required is 1 Million Libyan Dinar.
 The company will be fully licensed under Libyan law and liable for taxes in the country.
-There is also a new line in the law for a Limited Company that requires only 50,000 Libyan Dinar capital investment.
 The only problem is that these new businesses must fall under 10 different business sectors.
 You may want to contact a lawyer to see your options.

 The final option is an investment law company which is great for totally foreign owned businesses who will fall under investment laws.
 The minimum investment needed is 5 Million Libyan Dinar and investment is applicable in certain Libyan sectors.

 For those of you looking for a simpler way to develop a presence in Libya, you might consider starting a Libyan Company.
 The only issue with this method is that you MUST find a trust worthy partner who will register the company and hire you as the president of the board.